ericdemers/static-portfolio/documentation/UserInterfaceSpecification.md

 ### Circle and Conic

 The arc icon on the top creation toolbar allows you to draw either an arc or a complete circle.
+When the two endpoints are close enough, the circle close itself and moving further the cursor moves the newly created circle.

+Once created, the arc or the full circle can be modified using the 3 control points.

+A conic is obtained by switching from complex to rational b-spline.
+The conic can be manipulated with the second degree Bézier curve control polygon.

-When the two end points are closed enough the option to close the circle is shown on the right toolbar.
-When the control point of the full circle is selected, the toolbar offers the option to open the circle.
+The option to close or to open the circle or the conic is shown on the right toolbar.

-The arc of a circle is manipulated using three points.
-The complete circle consists of two arcs join at its end with a G2 constraint at one end and a G0 constraint at the other.

-It is by default manipulated using a single point.
-The position of this point allows you to increase the radius of the circle and also gives the position where to open the circle to obtain an arc.

-If the circle is big enough the single control point becomes 3 points so that it is possible to increase quickly the radius of the curve to get a straight line for example.

-On the right toolbar the conic transformation aid icon is available when such a curve is alone.
-It can be closed or open.
-The two focal points, the two directrix and a point on the conic allow easy transformations of the conic.
-The point on the conic gives also to position to open the conic.

-A full conic is modeled using two b-spline join at their ends with continuity constraints.

 ### Toolbar for a B-spline curve